-Gantt identified five fields in which he made major contributions: the relationship of the intensity of the stimulus to the magnitude of the response (Harvey, 1995); psychopharmacology; the role of the nervous system in conditioning; cardiac conditioning; and experimental neuroses (Reese 1987).
+Gantt identified five fields in which he made major contributions: (a) the relationship of the intensity of the stimulus to the magnitude of the response (Harvey, 1995); (b) psychopharmacology; (c) the role of the nervous system in conditioning; (d) cardiac conditioning; and (e) experimental neuroses (Reese, Peters, & Dykman, 1987).
 Gantt typically utilized Bekhterev's motor reflex preparation, although he sometimes used the salivary reflex.
 He also attempted to condition other physiological systems, including the cardiac, respiratory, and renal systems (Ruiz et al., 2003).
-This allowed for a comparison of the conditionability of different systemsGantt found were often differentially conditionable and not in accordthe conditioned reflex, or CR, in one system may have extinguished but the CR of another system to the same conditioned stimulus, or CS, continued, a status he termed schizokinesis (Ruiz et al., 2003; see Harvey, 1995 and Ruiz et al., 2003 for more complete description of Gantt's conceptual framework).
-Gantt considered his work on cardiac conditioning the most interesting aspect of his research (Reese et al., 1987) and Harvey suggested that this have been his principal addition to Pavlov's studies.
+This multifaceted approach allowed for comparisons of the conditionability of different systems, which Gantt found were often differentially conditionable and not in accord.
+That is, the conditioned reflex, or CR, in one system might have extinguished, but the CR of another system to the same conditioned stimulus, or CS, continued, a status he termed schizokinesis (Ruiz et al., 2003; see Harvey, 1995; and Ruiz et al., 2003, for more complete descriptions of Gantt's conceptual framework).
+Gantt considered his work on cardiac conditioning the most interesting aspect of his research (Reese et al., 1987), and Harvey (1995) suggested that this work might have been his principal addition to Pavlov's studies.

-The cardiovascular conditioning procedure also allowed Gantt to elucidate more clearly a phenomenon Pavlov had termed the social reflex (Lynch Gantt, 1968a, 1968b), and which Gantt called the of (Lynch, 1987).
+The cardiovascular conditioning procedure also allowed Gantt to elucidate more clearly a phenomenon Pavlov had termed the social reflex (Lynch & Gantt, 1968a, 1968b), and which Gantt called the effect of person (Lynch, 1987).
 This was the effect of one animal, whether conspecific or heterospecific, on another (Gantt, 1973).
-In this paradigm Lynch and Gantt used Pavlovian conditioning to measure the effect of humans on dogs’ heart rates noting “the cardiovascular system may be a valuable index in studying the psychophysiology of [the] socialization process” (p.
+In this paradigm Lynch and Gantt (1968b) used Pavlovian conditioning to measure the effect of humans on dogs’ heart rates noting that, “the cardiovascular system may be a valuable index in studying the psychophysiology of [the] socialization process” (p.
 69).
-They found that a dog's heart rate would spike (tachycardia) when a human walked in the room, but would decrease substantially (bradycardia) when the human petted the dog (Gantt et al., 1966).
+They found that a dog's heart rate would spike (i.e., tachycardia) when a human walked in the room, but would decrease substantially (i.e., bradycardia) when the human petted the dog (Gantt et al., 1966).

-Gantt et al. (1966) also noted that dogs' ffect of response often showed specificity to a particular person.
+Gantt et al. (1966) also noted that dogs' effect of person response often showed specificity to a particular person.
 The effects, both cardiac and motor, were larger and more variable to people with whom the dog had a “special relationship” (p.
-152), compared to the dogs reactions to strangers.
+152), compared to the dog’s reactions to strangers.
 The exact history of the dog with the person who elicited those amplified responses was not described, such that the requisite contingencies to produce those effects remain to be explored.

+-----Insert Figure 6 about here-----

-Gantt's work also demonstrated some conditioning effects.
+Gantt's work also demonstrated various conditioning effects.
 For example, when a bell was a CS for petting, the bell elicited bradycardia (Gantt et al., 1966).
-However the dogs' heart rate response to a tone associated with the entry of a passive human into the room did not show any conditioning effect (Newton, Teitelbaum, & Gantt, 1968).
-The “Effect of Person” was also apparent when overlaid on other experimental contingencies: When unsignaled shocks were administered to dogs, the typical tachycardia elicited by the shock was considerably reduced when a human was petting the dog during the shock delivery (Anderson & Gantt, 1966).
-James J. Lynch pursued more detailed analyses of the effect and found that the tachycardiac response to the CS and the US were both reduced when a human petted the dog during the CS and US.
+However, the dogs’ heart rate response to a tone associated with the entry of a passive human into the room did not show any conditioning effect (Newton, Teitelbaum, & Gantt, 1968).
+The effect of person was also apparent when overlaid on other experimental contingencies.
+For example, when unsignaled shocks were administered to dogs, the typical tachycardia elicited by the shock was considerably reduced when a human was petting the dog during the shock delivery (Anderson & Gantt, 1966).
+James J. Lynch pursued more detailed analyses of the effect and found that the tachycardiac response to the CS and US were both reduced when a human petted the dog during the CS and US.
 The motor response (paw flexion) also diminished in the petting phase (Lynch & McCarthy, 1967).
-This study pointed to the potential potency of tactile stimulation to reduce aversive responding.
+This study pointed to the potential potency of tactile stimulation to reduce aversive conditioned responding.